dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 transfers.
 This is not easy to get right, mainly because myproxy generally gives useless error messages if anything happens to go wrong, but it does reduce operational burden considerably.

+An alternative to this process is asking grid admins at your site to set up a VO BOX.
+Proxy renewal will come "for free" with properly installed VO BOX.
+Refer to the README-VOBOX.txt for details.

+If you are not using a VO BOX, then the following will help.

 If there will be only one person administering the agents at your site, it's simplest to use your personal certificate.
 We recommend